 When the Soviet

-by the Black Sea Shipping Company (BLASCO) operating
+the Black Sea Shipping Company (BLASCO) operating out

-out of the port of Odessa in the Ukraine.
-By the
+of the port of Odessa in the Ukraine.
+By the spring of

-its creditors and was so far in debt that 24 of the
+and was so far in debt that 24 of the company's ships

-at the time.
-They disembarked in Naples, and the
+the time.
+They disembarked in Naples, and the ship was

 authorities carrying out the arrest physically board